Skip to content

 conn = ibis.duckdb.connect()

-# Create example edge table
+# Create example node and edge tables

 edges = conn.create_table(